MaterializeInc/materialize/doc/user/content/sql/namespaces.md

 ---
 title: "Namespaces"
-description: "SQL namespaces let you create a taxonomy of objects in your Materialize instances."
+description: "SQL namespaces let you create a taxonomy of objects in Materialize."
 weight: 40
 menu:
   main: